Software

 Source: mxtoolbox.com

 Many teams use it for email configuration analysis to catch gaps that can lower inbox placement rates.
-The platform’s delivery center brings reputation signals together so teams can see how the technical setup affects email delivery.
+The platform’s delivery center brings reputation monitoring signals together so teams can see how the technical setup affects email delivery and the health of a sending domain.

 While the tool is powerful from a technical perspective, some teams may find the data-heavy reports more useful when paired with deliverability experts or internal specialists.